samminweng/WhileyOpenCL/README.md

 ## Built With

-* [Whiley Compiler] (http://whiley.org/) - Our compiler is built as a separate module from Whiley compiler
+* [Whiley Compiler] (http://whiley.org/) - Our compiler is built as a separate module on top of Whiley compiler
 * [Java] (Java JDK) - Implemented in Java
 * [Apache ANT] (https://ant.apache.org/) - Used to compile the project and run unit testing